neondatabase/website/content/docs/guides/neon-github-integration.md

 - [Create a Neon Branch](https://github.com/neondatabase/create-branch-action)
 - [Delete a Neon Branch](https://github.com/neondatabase/delete-branch-action)

-Neon also provides a [Reset a Neon Branch](https://github.com/neondatabase/reset-branch-action) action that resets a database branch to the current state of its parent branch.
-You might use this action in a feature-development workflow, where you reset a development branch to the current state of your production branch before starting work on a new feature.
+Neon also offers a [Reset a Neon Branch](https://github.com/neondatabase/reset-branch-action) action that allows you to reset a database branch to match the current state of its parent branch.
+This action is useful in a feature-development workflow, where you may need to reset a development branch to the current state of your production branch before beginning work on a new feature.

-To add the reset action to your workflow, you might use code like this, depending on your requirements:
+To incorporate the reset action into your workflow, you can use code like this, tailored to your specific requirements:

 ```yaml
 reset_neon_branch: